 Originally held at the historical Brindley Park wool shed, the Festival is now held in the Main Street of Merriwa.
 Starting no the Friday night – when an opening night celebration is held, the festival runs through to Sunday morning where we invite you to attend our Bush Poets Breakfast.

 The festival is held on the June long weekend with the main festival and the famous Running of the Sheep parade being held on the Saturday.
-With over 100 market variety stalls and a series of events that showcase “life on the land”, the festival is a not-to-be-missed event.
+With around 100 market variety stalls and a series of events that showcase “life on the land”, the festival is a not-to-be-missed event.

 The event focusses on community, family, affordability, and promotion of the Upper Hunter Shire and its rich agricultural history.
 From its humble beginnings, the Festival now attracts in excess of 5000 visitors to Merriwa and the Upper Hunter Shire to enjoy traditional country hospitality.